MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/credential-guard-manage.md

 3. Click **Profiles** > **Create Profile** > **Endpoint protection** > **Windows Defender Credential Guard**.

 > [!TIP]
-> You can also configure Credential Guard using account protection profile in Endpoint Security.
-See [https://docs.microsoft.com/mem/intune/protect/endpoint-security-account-protection-profile-settings](account protection policy settings for endpoint security in Intune).
+> You can also configure Credential Guard using an account protection profile in endpoint security.
+See [Account protection policy settings for endpoint security in Intune](https://docs.microsoft.com/mem/intune/protect/endpoint-security-account-protection-profile-settings).

 > [!NOTE]
 > It will enable VBS and Secure Boot and you can do it with or without UEFI Lock.
 If you will need to disable Credential Guard remotely, enable it without UEFI lock.